_JEV3469-7e8f1c98d93948083f68cab4fe645094.jpg

 Description

-The programme introduces the Narrative Play and Learning (NEPL) method, reveals its theoretical and practical origins, the concept of narrative play, and teaches the concrete steps for implementing this method in a preschool setting.
+Narrative environments for play and learning (NEPL) method, reveals its theoretical and practical origins, the concept of narrative play, and teaches the concrete steps for implementing this method in a preschool setting.
 A series of training sessions and individual consultations are organised for the teams of participating institutions.
 Training and guidance for pre-schools is provided on themes selected according to the needs of the specific pre-school.

 Contact